 The worldwide web cyber footprint is also known as a cyber shadow, digital shadow, or electronic footprint.
-Whether the information is passive or active, every search on Google, Bing, in Facebook, in Pinterest, in Instagram, or anywhere else on the web is leaving a footprint.
+Whether the information is passive or active, every search on Google, Bing, on Facebook, on Pinterest, on Instagram, or anywhere else on the web is leaving a footprint.
 This information is used by search engines (ex.
 Google, Bing, Facebook, Safari, Firefox, Yahoo, AOL) to sell information to marketers that market on their channels like Google ads or Facebook ads.

 2. How social media contributes to your digital footprint.

-From Facebook likes + comments, messenger conversations, Instagram hearts and comments, Instagram direct messages, Youtube comments, Google plus circles + comments, Pinterest pins + comments and even Secret Boards. leave a record and become part of a user’s digital footprint.
-Each user is made aware of this information in the Privacy Terms & Use for each website and social media site.
+From Facebook likes + comments, messenger conversations, Instagram hearts and comments, Instagram direct messages, Youtube comments, Google plus circles + comments, Pinterest pins + comments, and even Secret Boards.
+Leave a record and become part of a user’s digital footprint.
+Each user is aware of this information in the Privacy Terms & Use for each website and social media site.

 3. Online stores + retail e-commerce sites use your digital footprint.

-E-commerce retailers allow users to review products on their sites which often leave cookies on your computer or mobile device.
+E-commerce retailers allow users to review products on their sites, often leaving cookies on your computer or mobile device.
 The cookies track your movement around the internet.
-From site-to-site, those targeted Google advertisements that can keep showing you products that you’ve recently viewed online.
+From site-to-site, those targeted Google advertisements can keep showing you products you’ve recently viewed online.
 To digital marketers, this method of marketing to you based on your digital footprint is called Remarketing.

 4. Even tracking you via your most personal devices (mobile phones, tablets, laptops + other log-in stations.)